sashka3076/macOS-Monterey-Patcher/README.md

 iMac Late 2012 21.5 and 27 inch

-This means that this patcher has not been tested on these Macs do at you own risk
+This means that this patcher has not been tested on these Macs do at your own risk

 Macs that are not supported by this Patcher